 - Have you tried the Bengali Aar Macher Kalia recipe from Debjanir Rannaghar!

-- Here's the Perfect Bengali Aar Fish Curry Recipe Pin for your Pinterest Board!
+- Here's the Perfect Bengali Aar macher kalia - Aor Fish Curry Recipe Pin for your Pinterest Board!

-When it comes to cooking a meal at home; I try to balance everyone's preferences.
-There are items I love a lot while both Pasta and Mehebub do not like.
-However, I don't prefer to impose food choices on others.
-If managed easily, I prefer to arrange meals considering the entire family's preference.
-Take this Aar Macher Kalia as an example.
-I love Aar Maach a lot while both husband and daughter almost hate it!
+When I cook at home, I always try to consider everyone's tastes.
+There are dishes I adore that both Pasta and Mehebub dislike.
+But I don't like to force my food choices on others.
+If it's easy to do, I'd rather plan meals that everyone in the family will enjoy.
+Aar Macher Kalia is a perfect example.
+I absolutely love Aar Maach, but both my husband and daughter almost hate it!

 Ingredients to make Bengali Aar Fish Curry